LibreSprite/LibreSprite/INSTALL.md

 ## Linux details

-On Linux you can specify a specific directory to install LibreSprite after a `ninja install` command.
-For example:

-    cd LibreSprite
-    mkdir build
-    cd build
+Run

-    cmake -DCMAKE_INSTALL_PREFIX=~/software -G Ninja ..
+    cmake -G Ninja ..

+And build with

     ninja libresprite

-Then, you can invoke `ninja install` and it will copy the program in the given location (e.g. `~/software/bin/libresprite` on Linux).
+If you want to build LibreSprite in a different directory (by default `\build\bin`) add the following cmake flag, and run `ninja install` after having built LibreSprite

+    -DCMAKE_INSTALL_PREFIX=~/the_path/you_want

 # Using shared third party libraries